 Resources

-Through our Book Club program, we have over 80 books that can help you throughout the cancer journey, including books for children, teens, and adults.
 Our social workers can recommend books specifically for you, and also provide counselling if you or your child would like someone to talk to about how you’re feeling or what’s happening in your lives.

 Our social workers have suggested a few books from our collection that may help your child with their emotions.